zoia-lang/zoia/README.md

   - [ ] 2.
 Parse dict
   - [ ] 3.
 Insert fragments
   - [ ] 4.
 Resolve aliases (repeat until no more alias nodes left)
+  - At this point, we hand off to the separate backends
   - [ ] 5.
 Evaluate lines top to bottom, left to right.
            Commands get executed here, resolving either to text fragments or to nothing at all (in which case they probably have side effects).